Azure-Samples/ms-identity-android-native/README.md

 ## Optional: Register your App

-The app comes pre-configured for testing.
+The app comes pre-configured for trying the sample.
 If you would like to register your own app, please follow the steps below.

 You will need to have a native client application registered with Microsoft using the